GTMStack

 Common Failures and How to Prevent Them

-What happens: The integration stops syncing a subset of records, but no one notices because overall metrics still look healthy.
-Three weeks later, a sales rep realizes their last 50 activities did not sync to the CRM.
+The Silent Failure.
+The integration stops syncing a subset of records, but no one notices because overall metrics look healthy.
+Three weeks later, a sales rep realizes their last 50 activities didn’t sync.
+Prevention: Monitor at the record level, not just the aggregate.
+Track the timestamp of the most recent successful sync per integration.

-What happens: A field mapping change in one integration breaks a downstream workflow in another tool, which triggers error-handling logic that overwrites data in a third system.
+The Cascade Failure.
+A field mapping change in one integration breaks a downstream workflow in another tool, which triggers error-handling logic that overwrites data in a third system.
+Prevention: Map your integration dependencies.
+Before any mapping change, trace the full data flow path.
+We maintain a dependency diagram for every production integration.

-What happens: Your integration hits an API rate limit, queues up the failed requests, and retries them all at once when the rate limit resets — immediately hitting the rate limit again.
+The Rate Limit Spiral.
+Your integration hits an API rate limit, queues the failed requests, and retries them all at once when the rate limit resets, immediately hitting the limit again.
+Prevention: Implement exponential backoff with jitter.
+Wait 1 second, then 2, then 4, then 8, adding random jitter of 0 to 500 milliseconds.

-What happens: A bulk import runs without proper match keys, creating thousands of duplicates that trigger bi-directional sync rules, which create even more duplicates in connected systems.
+The Duplicate Explosion.
+A bulk import runs without proper match keys, creating thousands of duplicates that trigger bi-directional sync rules, creating even more duplicates in connected systems.
+Prevention: Always run bulk imports through deduplication logic.
+Never bypass matching for speed.

-What happens: A user deletes a record in one system, and bi-directional sync cascades the deletion to the CRM, removing a record that had associated opportunities, activities, and notes.
+The Phantom Deletion.
+A user deletes a record in one system, and bi-directional sync cascades the deletion to the CRM, removing a record with associated opportunities, activities, and notes.
+Prevention: Never sync hard deletes.
+Convert all deletion events to soft-delete flags.
+Implement a 30-day grace period.
+Our data layer architecture guide covers how to design deletion handling at the architectural level.

 Building a Maintenance Schedule